 All coursework must be submitted on www.turnitin.com no later than 16:00 on the day of the deadline set by the lecturer.
 Failure to do this will automatically result in a 10% penalty.
-Also, on the day of the deadline, a hardcopy must be submitted to the Sociology Office and dropped in the box situated outside the department office on the third floor.
-JF students submit their coursework in class at the end of the lecture, as advised by the lecturer.
+JF students only must submit their coursework in class at the end of the lecture, as advised by the lecturer.
 Failure to comply with these regulations will also result in a 10% penalty.
 The Department of Sociology takes no responsibility for coursework not submitted properly.
 After marking, JS and SS coursework is kept by the department for possible inspection by our external examiner.
 You must therefore keep your own copy prior to submission.